By: Sharna Goldseker, Executive Director at 21/64

 And do they differ across generational lines?

-Along with the Johnson Center for Philanthropy, 21/64 conducted research on 21-40 year olds from high-capacity families and explained our results in the report, Next Gen Donors: Respecting Legacy, Revolutionizing Philanthropy.
+Along with Michael Moody from the Johnson Center for Philanthropy, 21/64 conducted research on 21-40 year olds from high-capacity families.
+In 2017, we published the results in a book, Generation Impact: How Next Gen Donors Are Revolutionizing Giving.
 We found that how next generation donors want to learn is as different as what they want to learn.
 Next gen donors want to experience philanthropy, be hands-on in their support of organizations, and develop their philanthropic identity in addition to being taught how to fulfill their duty of fiduciary responsibility.
 So we help foundations and families funding together through other vehicles to build their capacity for communication and active engagement.
 Reared on interactive technology, next generation family members expect two-way learning.
 Rather than lecturing, they thrive on access to information that they are then allowed to make sense of through case studies, site visits, dialogue with grantees, and hands-on volunteerism.
 At a minimum, try providing materials ahead of time that a Gen Xer and Yer can review, research, and explore on their own; then have a conversation with them about the topic, asking what they think of it in addition to offering your own experience and perspective on the subject.

 Can people learn to be philanthropic and if so, how do people in the family foundations you work with teach philanthropy to the next generation?